kammerdienerb/hash_table.h/README.md

 # hash_table.h

-_hash_table.h_ is a header-only generic hash_table implementation in C. It utilizes (abuses?) the C preprocessor to be provide a level of generality near C++ templates like the STL’s std::unordered\_map.
+_hash_table.h_ is a header-only generic hash_table implementation in C. It utilizes (abuses?) the C preprocessor to provide a level of generality near C++ templates like the STL’s std::unordered\_map.

 ## Using ##
 To use _hash_table.h_, you must first `#include "hash_table.h"` in your source code.
 For every type that you wish to hold in a hash_table, EXACTLY ONE 'using' statement is required: